microbus-io/fabric/docs/tech/envars.md

 * Initializing the connection to NATS
 * Identifying the deployment environment (`PROD`, `LAB`, `LOCAL`, `TESTING`)
 * Designating a plane of communication
+* Enabling output of debug-level messages
+* Configuring the URL to the OpenTelemetry collector endpoint

 ## NATS Connection